Skip to main content

 Federal Motor Carrier Safety Administration (FMCSA) rules apply to any vehicle over 10,001 lbs operating in interstate commerce — meaning crossing state lines for business purposes.
 Lake City's location at I-75 and I-10 puts a lot of local businesses in FMCSA territory without even realizing it.

-If FMCSA rules apply to your operation, you need:
+If FMCSA rules apply to your operation, the review may include:

 Intrastate Doesn't Always Mean Exempt